jkikuyu/ipaysecure/readme.md

 ## Usage
 1. Instantiate the Secure3d class and pass your json containing card information as follows.

-2. Call the processCard funciton to begin the 3d authentication process
+2. Call the processCard function to begin the 3d authentication process
 ~~~~
 $secure3d = new Secure3d($cardInfo);
 $secure3d->processCard();
 ~~~~

+## FAQ
+Q1.
+Errors are displayed when composer install is run Ensure you have php-curl, php-mbstring and php-soap installed for the version of php you are using